hutchgrant/react-boilerplate/docs/k8s-mongo-install-guide.md

 ### Create Namespace

-I like to keep shared resources in a seperate namespace called "main".
+It's easier if you keep utility applications in a seperate namespace called "main".
 Use the following template namespace.yaml

 ```
 apiVersion: v1